fosslinux/live-bootstrap/DEVEL.md

   There are default functions run which can be overridden by an optional script `package-version.sh` within the package-specific directory.

-In this folder, there are other folders. `src` is required, others are optional.
+In this folder, there are other folders/files. `src` and `checksums` are required, others are optional.

-Permissable folders:
+Permissable folders/files:

 - `files`: auxiliary files required for the build distributed by live-bootstrap.
 - `mk`: makefiles.
 - `patches`: patches for the source.
 - `src`: the upstream unmodified source code.
 This may be either a submodule or nonexistant.
+- `checksums`: the checksums for the resulting binaries and libraries that are compiled and installed.
+This may be either a folder or a file.
+It should be a folder when there are multiple checksumming files required (normally multiple seperate passes) but a file when there is only one checksumming file.
+  - Up to and including `patch`, `fletcher16` is used for the checksumming.
+  - After `patch`, `sha-2` is built which contains an external implementation of `sha256sum`.
+We then use that currently for all remaining software.
+  - To extract the binaries to get their checksums, use of chroot mode is recommended (i.e. `./rootfs.sh chroot`).

 Furthermore, there is a special top-level dir `dev-utils`.
 In here are appropriate utilities that are often useful for development and not generally